William Alexander Mackinnon (Dunwich MP): Personal life

 Portrait of his daughter Emma Mary Mackinnon, Duchess of Gramont, by Jules Laure.

-Mackinnon was married to Emma Mary Palmer, daughter of Joseph Palmer, of Palmerstown, County Mayo and Rush House, County Dublin.
-Before her death in November 1835, they had three sons and three daughters, including:
+Mackinnon was married on 3 August 1812 to Emma Mary Palmer, daughter of Joseph Palmer, of Palmerstown, County Mayo and Rush House, County Dublin.
+She was "a great beauty and an even greater heiress", who died 15 November 1835, and was buried in the family vault at St Peter's Church, West Molesey.
+They had three sons and three daughters, including: